krmckone/edi-lex-parse/README.md

 ## Usage

-Right now there's not a lot to it.
+There's not a lot to it.
 Use the parser like so:

 ```ruby
 require 'edir'